TL;DR

 Before you integrate the iOS SDK, make sure you meet these requirements:

-SDK Token – Retrieve your SDK token form Zonka Feedback.
+- SDK Token – Retrieve your SDK token from Zonka Feedback.
 Go to Distribute > In-App tab, enable the toggle, and copy your SDK token.

 - App Permissions: Ensure compliance with Apple's App Store guidelines if collecting user data such as email, phone numbers, or names.